Flag of the Chuvash Autonomous Soviet Socialist Republic

-The flag the Chuvash Autonomous Soviet Socialist Republic was adopted in 1954 by the government of the Chuvash Autonomous Soviet Socialist Republic.
+The flag of the Chuvash Autonomous Soviet Socialist Republic was adopted in 1954 by the government of the Chuvash Autonomous Soviet Socialist Republic.
 The flag is identical to the flag of the Russian Soviet Federative Socialist Republic.

 History

-On February 25, 1926, the Presidium of the CEC of the Chuvash ASSR established a commission to develop the coat of arms and flag of the republic, announcing a contest for the best flag design.
+On 25 February 1926, the Presidium of the CEC of the Chuvash ASSR established a commission to develop the coat of arms and flag of the republic, announcing a contest for the best flag design.

 First version

-On December 10, 1926, the commission decided to adopt the flag of Chuvash ASSR with the following description:
+On 10 December 1926, the commission decided to adopt the flag of Chuvash ASSR with the following description:

 The flag drawing according to the approved description was made by the artist P. E. Martens.
 The flag was adopted officially by the resolution of the Presidium of the CEC of the Chuvash ASSR of January 3, 1927.

 Second version

-On March 31, 1927, the 2nd All-Chuvash Congress of Soviets approved the new state flag of the Republic, by the Resolutions of the 2nd (7th) All-Chuvash Congress of Soviets:
+On 31 March 1927, the 2nd All-Chuvash Congress of Soviets approved the new state flag of the Republic, by the Resolutions of the 2nd (7th) All-Chuvash Congress of Soviets:

 Third version

-On February 12, 1931, by the Resolution of the All-Chuvash Congress of Soviets, the "On the State Emblem and Flag of the Chuvash ASSR" clarified the Chuvash language inscription of the motto "Proletarians, unite all countries!".
+On 12 February 1931, by the Resolution of the All-Chuvash Congress of Soviets, the "On the State Emblem and Flag of the Chuvash ASSR" clarified the Chuvash language inscription of the motto "Proletarians, unite all countries!".
 The motto was placed on the flag along with the sickle and hammer and the abbreviation of the name of the republic (ЧАССР).
 The traditional ornament was also removed.
 The description of the new flag was contained in the decree: